Davyd-Nestroiev/wazuh-scan-lab/01-preparation.md

 Before running any attacks, the Wazuh agent on the victim VM was confirmed active and connected in the dashboard, with no prior alerts generated.

 ## Next Step
-Proceed to Reconnaissance — begin identifying live hosts and enumerating exposed services on the target.
+Proceed to Reconnaissance, begin identifying live hosts and enumerating exposed services on the target.
 → [02 - Reconnaissance](02-reconnaissance.md)